MihaiAC/learning-react/learning_react/react_notes/Next.js.md

 RSCs are better for SEO, less client-side JS.

+#### usePathname
+Get current path (useful for e.g: highlighting the nav bar).
+Is a hook, so can only be used in client components.

 ### [Error: ENOSPC: System limit for number of file watchers reached angular](https://stackoverflow.com/questions/65300153/error-enospc-system-limit-for-number-of-file-watchers-reached-angular)